NXT Stand & Deliver lineup: The latest card for the WrestleMania weekend show - Pro Wrestling Dot Net

 -Bron Breakker vs. Carmelo Hayes for the NXT Championship

--Zoey Stark vs. Gigi Dolin vs. additional wrestlers TBD in a ladder match for the NXT Women’s Championship
+-Zoey Stark vs. Gigi Dolin vs. Tiffany Stratton vs. Lyra Valkyria and one TBD in a ladder match for the NXT Women’s Championship

--Wes Lee defends the NXT North American Championship in a Fatal Five-Way
+-Wes Lee vs. Dragon Lee vs. JD McDonagh vs. Ilja Dragunov vs. one TBD in a Fatal Five-Way for the NXT North American Championship

+-“Gallus” Mark Coffey and Wolfgang vs. Julius Creed and Brutus Creed vs. Tony D’Angelo and Channing “Stacks” Lorenzo in a Triple Threat for the NXT Tag Team Titles

 -Kiana James and Fallon Henley vs. Isla Dawn and Alba Fyre for the NXT Women’s Tag Team Titles